 Coming Full Circle

 In 2005 Ring Power moved into its new corporate headquarters in St. Augustine, just a dozen miles or so from where L.C.
 Ringhaver started it all in 1947.
 Today, Ring Power Corporate headquarters in St. Augustine oversees the operations of 18 branch locations throughout the state of Florida, including large regional facilities in Tampa and Orlando.
 A Pompano Beach branch supports air compressor, crane, and utility customers in South Florida.
-Ring Power also has facilities outside of Florida - New Jersey, the Carolinas, Tennessee, Georgia, Texas and California - to serve the needs of other specialized industries and customers.
+Ring Power also has facilities outside of Florida – the Carolinas, Tennessee, Georgia, and Texas – to serve the needs of other specialized industries and customers.

 L.C.
 Ringhaver leaves Cleveland, Ohio for St. Augustine where he begins working at Diesel Engine Sales Company (DESCO)